eclipse-iceoryx/iceoryx/doc/error-handling.md

 What is needed to have a limited stack-trace even in release mode?

 ## Debug vs. release mode
-We need to further clarify behavior in Release and debug mode of the error handler and Expects and Ensures (and maybe the logger as well).
+We need to further clarify behavior in Release and debug mode of the error handler and ``Expects`` and ``Ensures`` (and maybe the logger as well).
 Can we have a release build with additional information? (e.g. symbols for a stack-trace).

 ## Assert
-Do we want an Assert in addition to Expects and Ensures?
+Do we want an Assert in addition to ``Expects`` and ``Ensures``?
 If so, shall it possibly be active in release mode or only debug mode?

-In principle with a sufficiently powerful Assert or Expects (resp.
-Ensures), this should not be needed (they are equivalent in their functionality).
+In principle with a sufficiently powerful Assert or ``Expects`` (resp. ``Ensures``), this should not be needed (they are equivalent in their functionality).

 ## Errors in utils
 Currently there are a few occurrences in utils where terminate is called directly in case of an error.
-We need to evaluate whether it is possible to replace them all with assert-like constructs such as Expects, Ensures or Assert or something else.
+We need to evaluate whether it is possible to replace them all with assert-like constructs such as ``Expects``, ``Ensures`` or ``assert`` or something else.

 # Future improvements
 In this section we briefly describe ways to potentially improve or extend functionality of existing error handling components.
 This list is by no means exhaustive and all suggestions are up for discussion and may be refined further.